Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

             // Standard behavior, like any mod key after an OSL return true;
         } else {
-            // one-shot is OSM on steroids
+            // one shot is OSM on steroids
 #               ifdef OSL_STEROIDS_ABSORB_MODS
             if (is_oneshot_layer_on_steroids(keycode)) {
                 if (should_osl_on_steroids_absorb_mods(keycode)) { return false; }